Ramsay Bolton by Amok©

 |Played by||Iwan Rheon|

-Ramsay Snow is the bastard son of Lord Roose Bolton.
+Ramsay Bolton (formerly Ramsay Snow) is the legitimized bastard son of Lord Roose Bolton.
 He is known as the Bastard of Bolton and the Bastard of the Dreadfort.
 Ramsay considers himself a true Bolton despite his birth and is highly resentful of his baseborn status, referring to himself proudly as the trueborn scion of the Dreadfort and violently correcting those who refer to him otherwise.

 Ramsay has a group of men-at-arms who stand high in his favor and follow him loyally, although their true allegiance lies with Lord Roose.
 They are called the "Bastard's Boys", though never within their or Ramsay's hearing, and are just as depraved as Ramsay.
 Ramsay's personal steed is named Blood, and he keeps a pack of female hunting hounds which Theon Greyjoy refers to as the Bastard's girls.